-- Job Execution Issues: A job execution issue occurs when a job emits an error that it did not successfully complete.
-This metric is only available for Deployments using Runtime 5.0.0+.
+- Job Execution Issues: A job execution issue occurs when a run emits an error that it did not successfully complete.
+This metric is only available for Deployments using Runtime 5.0.0 and later.

-- Job Duration Issues: A job duration issue occurs when a job run's duration differs by more than three standard deviations from the average run time for that specific job.
+- Job Duration Issues: A job duration issue occurs when a run's duration differs by more than three standard deviations from the average run time for that specific run.

 - Data Quality Issues: If you integrate with Great Expectations, an open source data quality tool, this metric will track issues generated by expectation quality checks for datasets.
 Use this tab to detect data quality failures that could indicate an upstream problem.